devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 Step1) DevOps commit code or configuration change

-Step2) VSTS Build builds and packages application
+Step2) Azure DevOps Build builds and packages application

-Step3) VSTS Release invokes Packer to build a Linux image and store it in Managed Disks
+Step3) Azure DevOps Release invokes Packer to build a Linux image and store it in Managed Disks

 Step4) Packer invokes the Ansible Playbook provisioner to install JDK, Tomcat and SpringBoot application

+Step5) AzureDevOps pushes smae image build by Packer to Shared Image Gallery.

-Step5) VSTS Release invokes Terraform to provision Infrastructure and uses Packer build image
+Step6) AzureDevOps Release invokes Terraform to provision Infrastructure and uses same image build by Packer.

 ## Packer
 Packer template for Azure Image is located at `packer/app.json`.
 It stores prepared image in managed disks in Resource group provided by environment variable `ARM_RESOURCE_GROUP_DISKS`, this resource group should be created before the build (TODO: add creation to pipeline)